sarxos/sikuli-ocr/README.md

 ## How To Use It

 I will try do describe step-by-step how to make this tool running for you.
-First at all you have to know that this tool will not recognize all texts - it is strictly connected with font size, its weight, and family.
-So for larger / different fonts you have to create separate glyphs library.
+First of all you have to know that this tool will not recognize all alphabetic character types - it is strictly connected with font size, its weight, and family.
+So for larger / different fonts you have to create separate glyph libraries.

-### Create Glyphs Library
+### Create Glyph Libraries

-Glyphs library is nothing more then XML file together with images representing letters / numbers all included in one directory.
+Glyph libraries are nothing more than XML file together with images representing letters / numbers all included in one directory.

-Sample glyphs library - it will cover only numbers:
+Sample glyph library - it will cover only numbers:

 ```
 numbers